 Whenever possible, existing and established survey benchmarks shall serve as control points during LiDAR acquisition including those previously set by Watershed Sciences.
-In addition to NGS, the county surveyor's offices and the Oregon Department of Transportation (ODOT) often establish their own benchmarks.
+In addition to NGS, the county surveyor's offices and the California Department of Transportation (CALTRANS) often establish their own benchmarks.
 NGS benchmarks are preferred for control points.
 In the absence of NGS benchmarks, county surveys, or ODOT monumentation, Watershed Sciences produces our own monuments.
 These monuments are spaced at a minimum of one mile and every effort is made to keep these monuments within the public right of way or on public lands.
 If monuments are required on private property, consent from the owner is required.
-All monumentation is done with 5/8" x 24" or 30" rebar topped with an orange or blue plastic cap stamped "WS" or with an aluminum cap stamped with the point name.
+All monumentation is done with 5/8" x 24" or 30" rebar topped with an orange plastic cap stamped "WS" with the point name noted in black marker or with an aluminum cap stamped with 'WATERSHED SCIENCES, INC." and the point name.